MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/using-azure-ad-for-sharepoint-server-authentication.md

 > [!IMPORTANT]
 > Replace the */saml2* value in the URL with */wsfed*.
 The */saml2* endpoint will process SAML 2.0 tokens.
 The */wsfed* endpoint enables processing SAML 1.1 tokens and is required for SharePoint 2016 SAML federation.

-## Configure a new trusted identity provider in SharePoint Server 2016
+## Step 4: Configure a new trusted identity provider in SharePoint Server 2016

 Log into the SharePoint Server 2016 server and open the SharePoint 2016 Management Shell.
 Run the following commands to configure a new trusted identity provider.